 Bella Program for students with specific needs

-Investigate contemporary artworks on Gallery Explorations of current exhibitions, then explore art-making processes and ideas in a practical session in the creative and digital studios of the NCCL.
+Investigate contemporary artworks on Gallery Explorations of current exhibitions, and explore art-making processes and ideas in a practical session in the creative and digital studios of the National Centre for Creative Learning.

-Discover the multi-sensory Bella Room, where Bella commission artists create interactive installations designed to engage and inspire people with specific needs to explore contemporary art through sensory experience.
+Discover the multi-sensory Bella room, where each year Bella commission artists create interactive installations designed to engage and inspire people with specific needs to explore contemporary art through sensory experience.

 Session Length: 60-90 minutes

 The MCA Bella program was established in 1993 through the generosity of MCA patrons, Dr Edward Jackson AM and Mrs Cynthia Jackson AM, and the Jackson family, in memory of their late daughter and sister Belinda.